 Potter Hall, Office 409

 College should be challenging, not overwhelming.
 Sometimes students need help.
 The Counseling Center at WKU provides the following services without assessing a fee or billing insurance:

-- Individual, couples, and group counseling services for currently enrolled students.
+- Individual counseling services for currently enrolled students.

 - Psycho-educational programs for classes, organizations, and departments.

-- Consultation to faculty and staff regarding student behavior.
+- Consultation to faculty and staff regarding student mental health related behaviors(s).

 - Referrals to psychiatrists, psychologists, and counselors outside of the university.

-- Crisis/emergency assistance for situations that arise on campus or in our community.
+- Crisis/emergency assistance for mental health related situations that arise on campus or in our community.

 Dero Downing Student Union

 The Downing Student Union is truly the crossroads of WKU!
-Located on the ground floor are The WKU Store, Postal Services, Print Center & The Passport Office.
-On the first floor, visitors will find the Downing Student Union Operations Office, Fresh Food Company, the Food Court, The Red Zone, Starbucks, Burrito Bowl, Student Accessibility Resource Center, administrative offices for the WKU Restaurant Group, a Study Lounge, the Recreation Room, Nite Class, and a 633-seat Auditorium.
-Located on the second floor is the Office of the Dean of Students, The Advising and Career Development Center, Transfer Center, Student Government Association (SGA), Offices for Student Activities and Leadership & Volunteerism Program, The Intercultural Student Engagement Center, The Gallery, The Pride Center, the Spirit Masters Office, and the ID Center.
+Located on the ground floor are The WKU Store, Postal Services, & The Passport Office.
+On the first floor, visitors will find the Downing Student Union Operations Office, Fresh Food Company, the Food Court, The Red Zone, Starbucks, Burrito Bowl, Student Accessibility Resource Center (SARC), administrative offices for the WKU Restaurant Group, a Study Lounge, the Recreation Room, Nite Class Multipurpose venue, and a 633-seat Auditorium.
+Located on the second floor is the Office of the Dean of Students, The Advising and Career Development Center, Transfer Center, Student Government Association (SGA), Office for Student Activities, The Intercultural Student Engagement Center (ISEC), The Gallery, The Pride Center, the Spirit Masters Office, and the ID Center.
 And, the third floor has various sizes of meeting and multipurpose rooms.
 To reserve space in the Union please visit www.wku.edu/dsu.

 Lost and Found